Airbus shedding 15,000 jobs, mostly in Europe

 Airbus said its commercial aircraft business activity has plummeted by close to 40% as the pandemic has shut borders, brought mass tourism to a screeching halt and put airlines on their knees, thumping the European manufacturer and its rival Boeing.

-“Airbus is facing the gravest crisis this industry has ever experienced,” the company’s CEO, Guillaume Faury, said in the statement.
+“Airbus is facing the gravest crisis this industry has ever experienced,” he said.
 “The measures we have taken so far have enabled us to absorb the initial shock of this global pandemic.
 Now, we must ensure that we can sustain our enterprise and emerge from the crisis as a healthy, global aerospace leader.”

-Airbus reported 481 million euros ($515 million) in losses in the first quarter, put thousands of workers on furlough and sought billions in loans to survive the coronavirus crisis.
+The job eliminations come despite a 15-billion euro ($16.9 billion) rescue package announced by the government earlier this month for France’s aerospace industry, in hopes of saving jobs and keeping Airbus and national airline Air France competitive.

+The aid includes 7 billion euros in loans and loan guarantees that the government had already promised to Air France, whose planes were almost entirely grounded by the virus.